windowsgamessamples/UnityPorting/README.md

 For Windows 8.1, there are a couple of extra snippets

 - **WACK fixers** has working implementations of missing classes in .NET Core.
-Today, it has Collections, IO, Sockets, Threading, and other useful class extensions.
+Currently, it has Collections, IO, Sockets, Threading, and other useful class extensions.
 There is more coming soon.
 - **Facebook Integration** (Login, Logout, Friend Request) (WP8 has known issues, see below)

 - **Window Resizing sample**, pause/resume at 500px (Windows 8.1 only)